mb21/panwriter/src/website.md

 ## Free and Open Source

 PanWriter is free and open source software.
-Visit [PanWriter on GitHub](https://github.com/mb21/panwriter) to read the README, and please open an issue if you have a question or would like to give feedback.
+Visit [PanWriter on GitHub](https://github.com/mb21/panwriter#panwriter) and please open an issue if you have a question or would like to give feedback.